The Benefits of Cold Plunging After Exercise: A Complete Guide to Smarter Recovery

 -

-Whatever your level of practice, the cold bath is a simple and effective way of giving the body what it needs to continue evolving in a sustainable way.
+Whatever your level of practice, cold plunging is a simple, effective way to give your body what it needs to keep evolving sustainably.

-Take a look at our selection of bathtubs and cold immersion systems - built to last, designed for results.
+See our selection of cold plunges and immersion systems — built to last, designed for results.

-All lifestyle images used in this article are courtesy of AvantoPool, our number one ice bath partner.
+All lifestyle imagery in this article is courtesy of AvantoPool, our number-one cold-plunge partner.